Install a Humidity-Sensor Ventilation Fan

 Bathroom moisture is a slow killer—it rots framing, blackens drywall, and grows mold behind walls before you see it.
 A standard exhaust fan works only if someone remembers to flip the switch and stays long enough for it to do its job.
 A humidity-sensor fan removes the guesswork.
 The moment condensation builds, the sensor detects it and the fan activates automatically, running until the air clears.
 You're looking at one afternoon of work: ceiling access, duct routing, and electrical connection.
 The sensor itself does the rest.

-1. Mark the duct penetration and cut the ceiling hole.
+1. Mark and Cut the Opening.
 Use the fan housing template or measure the required opening (typically 6 or 8 inches for round ducts).
 Mark the center point on the ceiling from above the bathroom, accounting for joist location.
 Use a drywall saw to cut the opening, or a hole saw if working through solid backing.
 Clear away any insulation in the attic above the hole to prevent heat and airflow blockage.

-2. Install the mounting bracket and secure the fan housing.
+2. Lock the Fan Housing Tight.
 Position the mounting bracket around the ceiling opening and secure it to the joists or crossbracing with provided fasteners.
 Slide the fan housing up through the opening from below, aligning it with the bracket.
 Use the locking tabs or screws provided by the manufacturer to lock the housing in place—it should sit flush against the ceiling drywall with no gaps.

-3. Connect the ductwork to the fan outlet.
+3. Slope Duct Toward Exit.
 Attach flexible or rigid duct to the fan outlet using a duct connector and hose clamp or metal tape.
 Seal the joint with mastic or foil tape—no bare clamps.
 Route the duct toward an exterior wall or soffit, keeping it as straight as possible and supporting it every 3 to 4 feet with metal straps or cable.
 Avoid kinks, compression, or long horizontal runs that trap condensation.

-4. Install the exterior vent hood and secure the duct termination.
+4. Seal the Outside Vent.
 Cut or drill an opening in the exterior wall or soffit to match your duct diameter.
 Slide the vent hood or cap over the duct, caulk around the flange with exterior sealant, and secure with corrosion-resistant fasteners.
 Ensure the damper (if integral to the hood) swings freely and is not blocked by siding or insulation.

-5. Run electrical wire from the power source to the fan junction box.
+5. Run Power to the Fan.
 If you're hardwiring the fan, run 14/2 or 12/2 NM cable (depending on circuit load) from your bathroom circuit breaker to the fan's junction box, or from a switch location if using a wall switch.
 Keep the wire in conduit or strapped to joists, away from water sources.
 Leave 6 inches of wire slack inside the junction box for safe termination.

-6. Connect the wiring and set the humidity sensor threshold.
+6. Set Sensor Threshold.
 Strip and connect the incoming hot, neutral, and ground wires to the corresponding terminals in the fan junction box using wire nuts.
 Tighten each connection firmly and fold the wires neatly.
 If using a wall-mounted humidity sensor (separate from the fan), connect its leads to the switch terminals per the manufacturer's diagram.
 Close the junction box cover or connect the housing trim ring.

-7. Restore power and test the sensor response.
+7. Confirm Sensor Response.
 Turn the breaker back on and wait for the sensor to initialize (usually 2–3 minutes).
 Generate steam in the bathroom using hot water from the shower or a bowl of hot water.
 The fan should activate within 30 seconds to a minute as moisture builds.
 Let it run through a full cycle (typically 10–30 minutes, depending on your timer setting) and confirm the damper closes when the fan stops.

-8. Seal gaps and insulate around the ductwork.
+8. Insulate Around the Ductwork.
 Return to the attic and fill any gaps between the ceiling and the fan housing or ductwork with expanding foam or fiberglass insulation, leaving the motor compartment clear.
 This prevents unconditioned air from bypassing the sealed envelope and improves efficiency.
 Check that no insulation is blocking the duct inlet.